chrisdibble/feform/README.md

 - reset() - used to externally reset the `<Form>`
 - submit() - used to externally submit the `<Form>`
+- runValidations() - used to manually force a validation check, ultimately invoking `props.validityChange` if defined

 ### Adding Validations